IEOR140-T5/FinalProject-NXT/reports/Milestone3.md

 2.4.
 How results were used in your code:
      The results were used to calculate the correct heading to set for position.

+2.5.
+Classes and Responsibilties:

+          Scanner Class -- The main class all our robot depends on.
+What we have been building on the entire course.
+          Locator -- Our locating algorithm class.
+This class uses mathematical calculations to locate and scan for beacons.

+          Class Dependency Diagram:

+                  <  Scanner  >
+                        v
+                 /      |       \
+                /       |        \
+               /        |         \
+              /         |          \
+        LightSensor   Locator     UltraSonic Senor

 3. The most interesting/challenging/difficult parts of the project:
      The most challenging part was writing the algorithm to convert the